 Which is sensible.
 A crowd is a shifting mass of individuals, where even the most skilled marksman is likely to miss his target.
 Their use, both in Austin and around the country, was prima facie absurd — an idea so poorly conceived it didn’t work on paper, let alone the real world.
 We’ve seen their effects play out across the country: In Fort Lauderdale, foam bullets caused damage to a woman’s eye and skull; in Toledo, wooden bullets shattered a woman’s leg; in Austin, bean bag rounds sent a teenager into seven-hour surgery.

 The data is in: Anything fired from a shotgun can be lethal, can rip and tear a body apart.
-Anything fired from a shotgun can transform an American city street into a battlefield.
+Anything fired from a shotgun can transform an American city street into a war zone.

 That’s why Police Chief Manley bowed to public pressure and banned the use of less-lethal munitions in crowds.
 For my brother, it was too little, too late.
 If Manley and his team had kept up with the relevant literature — if he had installed the ban just one hour before the protest — Justin would be back home in San Marcos right now instead of confined to a hospital bed in Austin.